 Thursday 2 October: 12.30 – 3pm, ‘Recycled string and light workshop in response to Jyll Bradley’s work’, suitable for Key Stage 2 – 4 pupils.
 Workshop to be led by local arts practitioner, Tracey Falcon.
 Learn how to make string from recycled materials and use this to make your own small light installation.

 Thursday 9 October: 12.30 – 3pm, ‘Taking Words for a Walk, inspired by Tim Etchell’s work’, suitable for Key Stage 1 – 2 pupils.
 Workshop to be led by local arts practitioner, Emrys Plant.
-Using the neon work of Tim Etchells as a starting point, this workshop will explore ways in which letters and words and ultimately stories are imbedded in our environment and how we can find them.
+Using the neon work of Tim Etchells as a starting point, this workshop will explore ways in which letters and words and ultimately stories are embedded in our environment and how we can find them.
 The group will go on an alphabet hunt around the harbour railway station, each student will make their own letter inspired by what they have discovered.
+Maximum capacity is 15.

 Thursday 16 October: 12.30 – 3pm, ‘Yoko Ono inspired screen prints’, suitable for students in Year 6 and above.
 Workshop to be led by local arts practitioner, Susan McKenna.
 Using basic screen printing techniques participants will create printed ‘Instructions’ inspired by the work of Yoko Ono.

-Thursday 23 October: 12.30 – 3pm, ‘Soft Earth to Sculpture, inspired by Andy Goldsworthy’.
+Thursday 23 October: 10.00am – 12.30pm, ‘Soft Earth to Sculpture, inspired by Andy Goldsworthy’, suitable for Key Stage 2 pupils.
 Workshop to be led by local arts practitioner, Annie Begley.
 Andy Goldsworthy often uses spiral forms in nature as an inspiration for his work.
 This workshop will follow his lead encouraging participants to experiment with texture and pattern using clay as well as creating a three dimensional form using the coil hand-building technique.
 The final outcome will be fired in a kiln.

 Teachers’ Twilight Guided Tours

-In addition to the schools workshops, we will be offering three Teachers’ Twilight guided tours.
+In addition to the schools workshops, we will be offering four Teachers’ Twilight guided tours in September.
 On arrival, teachers will be offered a chilled refreshment of wine or fruit juice and will then be given a shorter guided tour of some of the Triennial artworks.
 Teachers’ resources will also be available to take away.
 Booking is required for these tours and the maximum for each tour is 20.
 Please choose from the following dates below:

 Monday 8 September: 4-6pm